Surviving the Warehousing Squeeze

 Domestic Fabs Won’t Solve Chip Shortage For Everyone

 Even though the CHIPS Act will funnel tens of billions of dollars into semiconductor factory construction, new domestic fabs won’t solve every problem.

 MacroFab Engineering Podcast

-High-mix low-volume manufacturing (HMLV) is the norm for many companies, but it can come with supply chain challenges.
-Purchasing teams and supply chain professionals need the flexibility to negotiate the intricacies of an HMLV strategy.
-Digital manufacturing using cloud-enabled tools allows more efficient planning for this ever-changing electronics manufacturing environment.
+High mix low volume manufacturing (HMLV) is the norm for many companies, but it can come with supply chain challenges.
+Purchasing teams and supply chain professionals need flexibility to negotiate the intricacies of an HMLV strategy.
+Digital manufacturing using cloud enabled tools allows more efficient planning for this ever-changing manufacturing environment.

 What is High Mix Low Volume (HMLV)?